JoachimSchurig/CppGPIO/README.md

 when the state changes.
 This sounds complicated but is actually quite simple with C++11/14 features like lambda expressions.
 The demo.cpp file has samples for this.

-The speed of the library is at the upper limit of the hardware capabilities of the Raspberry Pi.
+The speed of the library is at the upper limit of the hardware capabilities of the Raspberry Pi (2).
 Only 12 nanoseconds are needed to switch an output pin on or off.
 This results in a 44.67 Mhz square wave output just by soft control.

+### C++11 fallback
+CppGPIO compiles with any C++11 compiler, as the only (but important) feature used from C++14 is std::make_unique<>(), and the library provides a local copy of the standard implementation of that feature.
+The main reason for this is that this provides support for the previous Raspian version, based on debian wheezy, once you install g++-4.8 with `sudo apt-get install g++-4.8` (which is available on wheezy).
+On wheezy, you then need however specify the newer compiler explicitly, e.g. by changing the Makefiles supplied with this project to explicitly call g++-4.8 instead of g++ .

+In result, CppGPIO is a pure C++11 library.
+You cannot use it from C nor from non-C++11 capable compilers.

 ### How to install
 Just clone a revision from here, and get into the source directory and type